priyashpatil/bookstore/README.md

 7. Run `./vendor/bin/sail artisan migrate` to run the database migrations.
 8. Storage link `./vendor/bin/sail artisan storage:link`.

+### Admin Dashboard

+Admin dashboard can be accessed on url `/admin`.
+The admin login requires existing user so consider seeding data for testing.

 > Seed with fake data by running `./vendor/bin/sail artisan migrate:fresh --seed`.
 > With the seeder the default admin credentials are email and password are `admin@email.com` and `password`.

+### API Endpoints

+1. `/api/books` the index endpoint allows paginated search support with `q` and `page` as query parameters.
+2. `/api/books/{book}` detail endpoint to get additional detail of a book.

 ## Infrastructure